1. What does “G.A.L.A.” stand for?

 9. What is the relationship between G.A.L.A. and the Ossipee Mt.
 Grange Hall?

 Great question!
 G.A.L.A.’s founding director, Josh Arnold, bought the building formerly known as the “Ossipee Mt.
 Grange Hall” in 2008 and is in the process of revitalizing the space as a community center for arts, education, and advocacy.
-The building located at #3 Pork Hill Road in Ossipee, NH, must be brought up to code before it can serve the public as a four-season local food cooperative, community venue, and “green job” incubator.
-In the meantime the building is the private residence of Josh and his partner Molly who often host community events and invite people into their home to learn more about the revitalization effort.
+The building located at #3 Pork Hill Road in Ossipee, NH, must be brought up to code before it can serve the public as a four-season local community venue.
+In the meantime the building is the private residence of Josh and his wife Molly who often host community events and invite people into their home to learn more about the revitalization effort.

 This historic building revitalization effort, however, is entirely separate from G.A.L.A..
-Where it may get a tad bit confusing is that G.A.L.A. uses a portion of the first floor of the building as its primary office space, and often parks its truck in the driveway when it’s not out conducting a Sustain-A-Raiser.
-Office hours are 9-5pm Mon-Fri and although anyone is welcome to stop by, a phone call is appreciated so that the small G.A..L.A. staff team can make sure your visit is worthwhile.
-You can reach the office by calling 603-539-6460.
+Where it may get a tad bit confusing is that G.A.L.A. has used a portion of the first floor of the building as its primary office space in the past, and often parks its truck in the driveway when it’s not out conducting a Sustain-A-Raiser.

 Read G.A.L.A.
 Board Member Bios here!
 Interested in serving on the board, or have someone in mind you think would make a good G.A.L.A.
 Board Member?
 Download our Board Member Referral form here.

-G.A.L.A. currently employs one full time Executive Director, Josh Arnold, and one full-time AmeriCorps VISTA Volunteer, Emily Richey.
+G.A.L.A. employs one full time Executive Director, Josh Arnold, and over the years, part-time interns and support staff, and AmeriCorps VISTA volunteers.